• Skip to primary navigation

 Cooked chicken or turkey that’s still moist and tender could be stirred into the batter for this cornbread dressing to make it even heartier if desired.

 The quality of dressing is really made by judgment calls at each step of the preparation process.
 If there’s too much liquid, add more bread, if it’s too dry, add more chicken broth.
-If you’re really hungry add meat.
-If you like bold flavors add more spices.
+If you’re really hungry add meat or serve with some Baked Pork Chops.
+More spices can be added to create bolder flavors in this old fashioned cornbread dressing.

 Is There a Difference in Dressing and Stuffing